Audi Q7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi Q7 are $1,130 a year for full coverage.
-Comprehensive costs an estimated $214, collision insurance costs $284, and liability is $474.
-Liability-only coverage costs around $522 a year, and high-risk coverage costs around $2,428.
+U.S. average insurance rates for an Audi Q7 are $1,130 a year with full coverage.
+Comprehensive costs around $214 each year, collision insurance costs $284, and liability costs $474.
+Liability-only coverage costs as little as $522 a year, and high-risk coverage costs around $2,428.
 16-year-old drivers pay the highest rates at up to $4,424 a year.

 Average premium for full coverage: $1,130

-Rate estimates include $500 policy deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all states and for different Q7 trim levels.
+These estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all U.S. states and Q7 models.

 Price Range from Low to High

-For the average 40-year-old driver, Audi Q7 insurance prices range from as low as $522 for just liability insurance to a much higher rate of $2,428 for a high-risk insurance policy.
+Using a middle-aged driver as an example, Audi Q7 insurance prices range from as low as $522 for just the minimum liability insurance to a high rate of $2,428 for high-risk insurance.

 Geographic Price Range

-The ranges above show why anyone shopping for car insurance should compare rates quotes for a targeted area and risk profile, instead of making a decision based on rate averages.
+The ranges above demonstrate why all drivers should compare rates for a specific zip code and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.